I am a soya hater. Yes I am. In my house only my husband likes it so Kabhi Kabhi I make soya mutter or something for him.

 - Soak the dal for 30 mins after washing thoroughly.

 - Boil the soya nuggets for 15-20 mins in plain water.
 Shut the gas and let it cool.

-- Put the ghee, dal, nuggets, dry masala, tej pata, elaichi, onion, ginger garlic, chilli, salt and water in the cooker.
+- Put the ghee, dal, nuggets, dry masala, tej pata, elaichi, onion, ginger garlic, haldi, jeera powder, garam masala, salt and 1/2 cup water in the cooker.
+Mix well.
 Give one whistle, make the gas slow and wait for 3 more whistles.
 Shut the gas.